St. Mary's Ryken High School

 The campus has a 1,000-seat sports stadium with a turf field and six-lane track and seven buildings: Paschal Hall; The Donnie Williams Center; Rupert Hall; Romuald Hall; Xavier Hall; Alumni Hall (cafeteria); and Lambert Hall (business office).

+The large majority of Students come from its various partner schools: St. John's School, Father Andrew White School, St. Michaels School, Our lady Star of the Sea School, and Little Flower School.

 Approximately 99% of each graduating class pursues a higher education at a college, university or military service academy.
 In the Class of 2021, students received over $22 million in scholarship offers.